Job no: 498468

 For more information regarding Student Health Services, click here.

-This is a full/part-time (1.0 time-base), benefits eligible, temporary position anticipated to end on or before June 30, 2021.
+This is a full-time (1.0 time-base), benefits eligible, temporary position anticipated to end on or before July 30, 2022.
 This position is designated exempt under FLSA and is not eligible for overtime compensation.
 Standard SDSU work hours are Monday – Friday, 8:00 a.m. to 4:30 p.m., but may vary based on operational needs.
+This recruitment is for two positions.

 Education and Experience